|

 are often magnets for artists; and this is true of the Laurentians,

+especially the village of Val-David.
 This is a community that gently

 proclaims itself to be un monde à part et à partager